Two-variable polynomials with dynamical Mahler measure zero: Introduction

 In the particular case of a single variable polynomial, Jensen's formula implies that if

 then

 The single variable polynomial version was first introduced by Lehmer \cite{Le} as a useful tool in a method for producing large prime numbers by generalizing Mersenne's sequences.

 It is natural to ask the question about the range of possible values of Mahler measure.
-For $P\in \Z[x]$, Kronecker's lemma \cite{Kronecker} implies that $\m(P)=0$ if and only if $P$ is monic and a product of cyclotomic polynomials and a monomial.
+For $P\in \Z[x]$, Kronecker's lemma \cite{Kronecker} implies that $\m(P)=0$ if and only if $P$ is (up to a sign) monic and a product of cyclotomic polynomials and a monomial.

 From the context of finding large prime numbers, Lehmer posed the following question:\\ \begin{quotation} {\em Given $\varepsilon >0$, can we find a polynomial $P \in \Z[x]$ such that $0<\m(P)<\varepsilon$?}\\ \end{quotation} Lehmer showed that